 The Library will help locate information needed for the write-on competition.
 Your designated library contact on the write-on committee should send a request, at least two weeks before the items are needed.
 For help please contact Lisa Peters (firstname.lastname@example.org).

 To request a plagiarism detection report on the article, the Editor-in-Chief must send the request to her/his faculty advisor with a copy of the article.
-If permission is granted the faculty advisor will forward the request and paper to Judy Kaul (email@example.com).
-Judy will then contact the Editor-in-Chief to discuss the details.
+If permission is granted the faculty advisor will forward the request and paper to the Head of Reference, Andrew Dorchak (email@example.com).
+Andrew will then contact the Editor-in-Chief to discuss the details.